ch-stark/argocdpoliciesblog/blog.md

  Please note that one of the most interesting usecases here is to delete the `kubeadmin-secret` from the managed-clusters.

- The capability to delete objects is enhanced by specifying a `prune-behaviour` so you can decide what should happen with the objects once you delete them.
+ The capability to delete objects is enhanced by specifying a `prune-behaviour` so you can decide what should happen with the objects once you delete a Policy.
 Please review here [Prune Object Behavior](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/governance/governance#cleaning-up-resources-from-policies)

 * RHACM's Governance framework provides the option to group objects to certain sets (PolicySets), a feature which has both UI and Gitops-Support
   - See how PolicySets can be configured using [PolicyGenerator:](https://github.com/stolostron/policy-collection/blob/main/policygenerator/policy-sets/community/openshift-plus/policyGenerator.yaml#L154)